Casino Security: Anti-Money Laundering, Oversight and Training

 3. Preventing Minors from Entering Gambling Facilities

-In B.C., anyone under the age of 19 is prohibited from entering a casino or gaming facility.
+In B.C., law prohibits anyone under the age of 19 from entering a casino or gaming facility.
 We take this responsibility very seriously and have a number of measures in place to prevent and deter minors from entering gambling facilities:

 - Security staff stationed at each entrance to screen customers entering